Last reviewed 8 April 2021

 Grainne Kelly summarises the updated Government guidance to help those who run and work in shops and branches understand how to work safely during the coronavirus pandemic.

 In order to support employers establish ways of working to minimise the spread of the virus, the national Governments have issued guidance documents on working safely during coronavirus, covering different types of work — these are reviewed every two weeks and updated where necessary.
-These are the links for the different national Government Guidance for retail:
+These are the links for the different national Government guidance:

 Although this guidance is specifically for the retail sector, much of the advice applies across all work sectors, so this feature will concentrate on the advice specifically directed at those who work in or run shops, branches, stores or similar environments.

 Each employer is required to carry out their own risk assessment and based on this, implement controls, so the Government guidance highlights that shops, branches, stores, etc are responsible for clearly communicating the guidelines to workers and customers, taking into account some may have particular needs (eg visually impaired, English not first language).